Nooneokf/temp-mail/public/blog/new-evolution-of-temp-mail.md

 ---
 title: "The Next Evolution of Temp Mail: Introducing Pro Plans, Custom Domains, and Permanent Storage!"
-description: "FreeCustom.Email has evolved!
+description: "tempmail.encorebot.me has evolved!
 Go beyond basic temp mail with our new Free and Pro plans powered by WYI.
 Use your own custom domains, get permanent cloud storage, 25MB attachments, and full API access.
 The ultimate temp mail for business and developers is here."
 date: 2025-08-12
 updated: 2025-08-12
 author: